He ‘attempted’ revenge porn, she’s sentenced to a lifetime of shame after hundreds of naked photos of her were shared - NewsBreak

 Investigators filed search warrants with the social media companies, finding photos and messages on several accounts they said belonged to Amick and that had been verified through emails and phone numbers registered in his name, court documents said.

 In their warrant for Amick’s arrest filed in February 2021, an investigator wrote there was “probable cause to arrest Donald for 48 counts of unlawful dissemination of intimate images of another.”
-The warrant specifies while investigators “located [hundreds] of nude or sexual images” of Amick’s ex-girlfriend, the 48 counts relate to “48 separate occasions… based on the images [and] records of [them] being disseminated ” per the revenge porn law.‘Wear Orange Day’ comes to Mobile, days after 2 children lost to gun violence
+The warrant specifies while investigators “located [hundreds] of nude or sexual images” of Amick’s ex-girlfriend, the 48 counts relate to “48 separate occasions… based on the images [and] records of [them] being disseminated ” per the revenge porn law.

 “There were just so many accounts — fake people he pretended to be,” Amick’s ex-girlfriend said.